 We serve most states east of the Mississippi River, plus Iowa and Missouri.
 Moving services west of the Mississippi River are available for historic restoration/preservation and large masonry structure projects only.View Our Service Area

 Tree trimming/removal, traffic control, overhead utility line removal and if your project goes off-road, then excavation may apply as well.
-Because of the volume of projects that we bid and the work that goes into clearing a move route, we require that you the customer or your contractor be responsible for providing a clear move route.
+Because of the volume of projects that we bid and the work that goes into clearing a move route, you or your contractor are responsible for providing us with a clear move route.

-- Traffic control can be as little at stopping traffic while we cross the road or as much as a full detour on a main road while we come through.
+Can be as little as stopping traffic while we cross the road or as much as a full detour on a main road while we come through.
 Many times a Local or State Police escort will be required when going down the road.
 You or your contractor must talk with the local police or traffic planner to see what will be required for you specifically.
 If a detour is proposed, than usually a traffic plan will need to be submitted as well.